formulahendry/vscode-dotnet-test-explorer/src/vsTestPlatform/README.md

   - [ ] Mstest project
   - [ ] Nunit project
   - [ ] Xunit project
-- [ ] Does it perform better than than running `dotnet vstest` and parsing TRX?
+- [ ] Test discovery performs better than running `dotnet vstest` and parsing TRX?
+  - with a 100+ tests, Discovery seem to be slightly (20-30ms) quicker for the first run.
+Refershes are quicker with the cli.
+Not sure why.
+VTP is the same-ish as the first run.
+- [ ] Test exection performs better than running with the cli
 - [x] Check if test **discovery** results data schema are the smae across test frameworks for key data?
   - displayName value is FQN for Xunit but not for Nunit and Mstest.
 See examples below.
 Believe this is the same as TRX.
 - [ ] Check if test **execution** results data schema are the smae across test frameworks for key data?